whatupmiked/mondrian/README.md

 # mondrian.composition.3
 An HTML5/CSS3/Javascript rendering of Mondrian's Composition No. 3 and No.2 accessible online from [here](http://www.whatupmiked.com/mondrian/index.html)

+## Adding to the repository
+ 1. Modify the values of an existing mondrian.<name>.js file and push your changes.
+ 2. Add a new file named 'mondrian.<name>.js' to the repository.

 ## File Relationship
 <TODO>